-With this in mind, take advantage of the private learner notes classroom feature to keep track of learners’ interests and skills throughout your group course.
+With this in mind, take advantage of the private learner notes classroom feature (located under the Learners tab) to keep track of learners’ interests and skills throughout your group course.
 Then, when you’re thinking of how each learner may benefit from a 1-on-1 class, you have some solid info to go on.

 2. Expand on existing curriculum

 To create excellent 1-on-1 curriculum, it can be helpful to think of these types of classes as “tutoring”-style sessions where you break down individual aspects of existing lessons.
 There are a few ways to approach this process:

 - Project-based Learning.
 Let’s say you teach an “Introduction to Claymation” class.
 In your intro course, you went over the basics of how claymation works.
 In a follow-on 1-on-1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
 Working on a project gives interested learners the opportunity to really dive deeper into your curriculum and end up with something tangible that reflects their success.